Charles Melliss

-Major General Sir Charles John Melliss, VC, KCB, KCMG (12 September 1862 – 6 June 1936) was a British Army officer of the late 19th and early 20th centuries and a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Major-General Sir Charles John Melliss, VC, KCB, KCMG (12 September 1862 – 6 June 1936) was a British Indian Army officer of the late 19th and early 20th centuries and a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 A staff officer in the Mesopotamian Campaign of the First World War, he was captured after the Siege of Kut.

 Early life

 Melliss was born in Mhow, British India, on 12 September 1862, the son of Lieutenant General George Julius Mellis of the Indian Staff Corps.
 He was educated at Wellington College, Berkshire and the Royal Military College, Sandhurst, being commissioned into the East Yorkshire Regiment in September 1882.

 Military career

 Melliss transferred to the Indian Army in 1884.
 He served in East Africa 1895–96 and on the North-West Frontier of India 1897–98.
 This was followed by operations in the Kurram Valley in Tirah 1897–98.
 He served with the North Nigeria Regiment in West Africa 1898–1902, and in Ashanti during 1900, including at the relief of Kumassi in the War of the Golden Stool.
 He was wounded four times during these operations, once severely.
 It was for his actions while attached to the West African Frontier Force during the Third Ashanti Expedition that Mellis was to receive the Victoria Cross.
 On 30 September 1900 at Obassa, Ashanti, Captain Melliss gathered together a party of men and charged into the bush at the head of them into the thick of the enemy.
 Although wounded in a hand-to-hand encounter, his bold rush caused panic among the enemy who were at the same time charged by the Sikhs.

 Meliss was promoted major on 10 July 1901, and for the same action that won him the Victoria Cross he was also awarded the brevet rank of lieutenant colonel on the following day.
-He vacated his appointment as second in command of the Northern Nigeria Forces in late 1902, and reverted to the Indian army, where he was posted to the 1st Bombay Grenadiers.
-The regiment served in East Africa 1902–04, where he was badly mauled by a lion in 1903.
-He commanded the 53rd Sikhs (Frontier Force) 1906–10 and served on the North West Frontier operations (Zakka Khel) of 1908.
-He was promoted major general on 19 March 1912.
+He vacated his appointment as second in command of the Northern Nigeria Forces in late 1902, and reverted to the Indian Army, where he was posted to the 1st Bombay Grenadiers.
+The regiment served in East Africa 1902–04, where he was badly mauled by a lion in early 1903, and was invalided home in February that year.
+He commanded the 53rd Sikhs (Frontier Force) 1906–10, was promoted to temporary brigadier general, and served on the North West Frontier operations (Zakka Khel) of 1908.
+In February 1907 he was promoted to brevet colonel and made a personal aide-de-camp to King Edward VII.
+He was made a KIN in the 1911 Birthday Honours, He was placed in command of a brigade, taking over from Major General James Young, in January 1912 and was promoted to major general on 19 March.